stevcooo/AddItemsDynamically/README.md

 ![animation](AddItemsDynamically/Media/AddItemsToList.gif)

 One of the first thins that you should do is to create an Editor for the Objects that are in the list, in this example the order items.
-This editor is simple copy-paste from its Edit.cshtml file, but remember to remove the 'form' element, otherwise, the submit button will not work.
-Name of the editor must be the same as the name of the model that you're editing, in this case, OrderItem and place it under Views/Shared/EditorTemplates.
-If you don't have the EditorTemplates folder under Shared, create it.
+This editor is simple copy-paste from its `Edit.cshtml file`, but remember to remove the `<form asp-action="Edit">` element, otherwise, the submit button will not work.
+Name of the editor must be the same as the name of the model that you're editing, in this case, `OrderItem` and place it under `Views/Shared/EditorTemplates`.
+If you don't have the `EditorTemplates` folder under `Shared`, create it.

 ![EditorTemplate](AddItemsDynamically/Media/OrderItemTemplate.png)

-When we have the Editor we can use it in the Create.cshtml file to display the collection of the items.
-Usually, we place this part in a separate div element with specific id (in this case it's id="orderItemsContainer" so we can later change the content of this div with ajax.
+When we have the EditorTemplate we can use it in the `Create.cshtml` file to display the collection of the items.
+Usually, we place this part in a separate `div` element with specific `id` (in this case it's `id="orderItemsContainer"` so we can later change the content of this div with ajax.

 ![EditorTemplate](AddItemsDynamically/Media/UsingEditorInCreate.png)